mreihanf/mekari/README.md

 a.
 SQL
 * Open _SQL_ folder
-* Run _schema.sql_ on your preferred database administration software to build the schema and copy the contenct of csv files to the tables.
+* Run _schema.sql_ on your preferred database administration software to build the schema and copy the content of csv files to the tables.
 *  Run _insert.sql_ to extract the result of the transformation and insert to destination table _Salary_

 b.
 Python